 There are things you can control, and there are things beyond your control.
 In this post, we will offer you practical tips to help you put things into perspective, help you stop stressing over every little thing, and help you convert needless worry into proactive behaviour.

 Allow these tactics like’how to stop overthinking’ to encourage you to once again live your life to the fullest every day!

-Determine the things that cause you to overthink – ‘how to stop overthinking’?
+Determine the things that cause you to overthink – ‘how to stop overthinking about something’?